Naracoorte|

 Frequently Asked Questions //

-Why should I come to see a Physiotherapist?Physiotherapists can help you live your life to the fullest, no matter what your age or health status.
+Physiotherapists can help you live your life to the fullest, no matter what your age or health status.
 We are trained to manage pain and aim to help our patients to function better as quickly as possible.
 If you have never tried physiotherapy for your injury, give it a go!
-Physiotherapists work across many fields, including musculoskeletal, sports, occupational, acute care, aged care, hydrotherapy, pilates and more.
+Physiotherapists work across many fields, including musculoskeletal, sports, occupational, acute care, aged care, hydrotherapy, pilates, and more.
 At Good Country Physiotherapy, our staff have training in all areas of physiotherapy, so that we can help as many people as possible in our community and reduce the need to travel to the city for treatment in most instances.
+Contact us today to schedule an appointment and start your journey to better health.

-What is the difference between chiropractors and physiotherapists?There are many similarities between chiropractors and physiotherapists.
-In general, physios are trained to treat joints, bones, muscles, ligaments, tendons and nerves.
-Traditionally, chiropractors have been more focussed on joints.
+There are many similarities between chiropractors and physiotherapists.
+In general, physios are trained to treat joints, bones, muscles, ligaments, tendons, and nerves.
+Traditionally, chiropractors have been more focused on joints.
 These days there are some chiropractors who treat muscles as well.
 One profession is not better than the other – if you get relief from your pain or injury, then that is the best profession for you.
+At Good Country Physiotherapy, our team is dedicated to providing comprehensive care tailored to your needs.
+Contact us to find out how we can assist you.